ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 A line in the middle of the graph shows the cut off between historical and predicted or suggested data.

 Predicted data is only displayed when the system has been collecting historical data for at least 7 days.
 Until then, the graph displays a data point for each day.
-On the 7th day, a prediction for an extra two weeks' worth of information appears.
+After 7 days, a prediction for an extra two weeks' worth of information appears.

 ### Historical and Predicted NZP
 {: #smartscaling_nzp}